vtex-apps/io-documentation/docs/en/Recipes/store-management/migrating-storefront-from-legacy-to-io.md

 > ⚠️
 >
-> Do not request the edition change for the master workspace of your store.
-This will make it so that your main domain displays a blank Store Framework template instead of your existing Legacy CMS Portal store.
+> Do not request the Edition change for the master workspace of your store.
+This will make your main domain display a blank Store Framework template instead of your existing Legacy CMS Portal store.

 ### Step 2 - Developing and testing your storefront